NCIP/lexevs/README.md

 The LexEVS Vocabulary Service.

-LexEVS is an Open Source project the provides the functionalities of a robust terminology service API based on common terminolgy standards.
+LexEVS is a Java based Open Source project the provides the functionalities of a robust terminology service API based on common terminolgy standards.
-It is written in Java.

 The goal of LexEVS is to provide a common terminology service for diverse terminological and ontological resources.